-The second stage ends its firing five and a half minutes after liftoff and separates in the stratosphere at an altitude of more than 120 kilometers, with the help of six small solid-propellant motors thrusting against the direction of the flight at T+327.2 seconds (on the Proton-M variant).
+The second stage ends its firing five and a half minutes after liftoff and separates in the stratosphere at an altitude of more than 120 kilometers, with the help of six 8D84-00 solid-propellant motors firing against the direction of the flight at T+327.2 seconds (on the Proton-M variant).
 The total burn time of the second stage normally lasts around three and a half minutes.

 Next chapter: Stage III of the Proton rocket

 Technical specifications of the second stage of the original Proton-K rocket:

 Technical specifications of the second stage of the original UR-500, Proton-K and Proton-M rockets: